Doors Open Denver Gives Insiders Look At Iconic NCAR Building In Boulder

 BOULDER, Colo.
-(CBS4) – Doors Open Denver is an annual opportunity for the public to explore the City’s built spaces.
+(CBS4) – Doors Open Denver is an annual opportunity for the public to explore the city’s built spaces.
 It’s hosted by the Denver Architecture Foundation.
-This year’s event is a mixture of ticketed in-person tours, and free virtual tours.
-This year’s tours also expand beyond the Denver city limits to explore the U.S. Olympic and Paralympic Museum in Colorado Springs, and the National Center for Atmospheric Research (NCAR) complex in Boulder.
+This year’s event is a mixture of ticketed in-person tours and free virtual tours.
+This year’s tours also expand beyond the Denver city limits to explore the U.S. Olympic and Paralympic Museum in Colorado Springs and the National Center for Atmospheric Research complex in Boulder.

 Located at the base of the Flatirons, the NCAR complex is a piece of modern architecture that is as unique in its design as it is blended into the scenery.